Bo83dev/Bo83dev/README.md

 ### Welcome to my GitHub profile! 👋

-My name is Carol and I'm a Frontend Developer.
+My name is Carol and I am a frontend developer who loves learn new languages and technologies.

 ## The technologies I work with: